gvwilson/thirdbit/src/fiction/darker-web/index.md

 He shrugs.
 "I just thought,
 you know,
-they got some bad shit or something.
+they got some bad shit or something."

 "Well, while they're all sorting their 'shit' out," President Thornberg huffs, making air quotes around the word,
 "I've decided to put Professor Jayaramath in charge of getting the project back on track.
 From now on,
-he's your boss.
+she's your boss.
 Understood?"

-"Whatever," the nerd shrugs.
+"Whatever."
+The nerd shrugs again and stands.
 "Come on, I'll show you the beast."

 </section>